 The Post 9/11 GI Bill is for veterans, current service members, and military family members based on the service member completing at least 90 days of aggregate active duty service after September 10, 2001, or individuals discharged with a service-connected disability after 30 days.
 This benefit pays in-state tuition rate and required fees directly to the school.
 For those attending private or foreign schools tuition and fees are capped at the national maximum rate.
 For students attending a more expensive private school or a public school as a non-resident out-of-state student, a program exists which may help to reimburse the difference.
-This program is called the "Yellow Ribbon Program".
-(Click on the link for more information about the Yellow Ribbon Program, not everyone is eligible for the program).
 Additionally, students will receive a payment of up to $1,000 annually ($41.67 per credit hour) for books and supplies and monthly housing allowance based on the DoD Basic Allowance for Housing (BAH) rate for E-5's with dependents*.
 The amount of this benefit varies from 40% to 100% depending on length of active duty service.

 *Amount varies annually.

 The Montgomery GI Bill is for individuals who have served on active duty.
 Benefits are provided up to 36 months and generally must be used within 10 years of discharge.
 This bill can be applied for prior to discharge.
-The monthly benefit paid is based on the length of service and category.
+The monthly benefit paid is based on the length and category of service.
 Monthly W.A.V.E.
 (Web Automated Verification of Enrollment) verification is needed to receive payments.

 The Selected Reserve includes the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve and Coast Guard Reserve, the Army National Guard and the Air National Guard.
 Reservist may be entitled to receive up to 36 months of educational benefits.
 Benefit entitlement ends 14 years from the date of eligibility for the program, or on the day personnel leave the Selected Reserve.
 One exception to this rule exists if the reservist is mobilized; their eligibility may be extended for the amount of time mobilized PLUS four months.
 Therefore, even if the service member leaves the reserves after mobilization, they may have additional eligibility remaining in the Montgomery GI Bill - Selected Reserve (MGIB-SR).
 Monthly W.A.V.E.
 (Web Automated Verification of Enrollment) verification is needed to received payments.